Catering and Service Providers

 Service providers

-You can manage the service providers as administrator by navigating to Dashboard > Service Providers > Provider Management
+You can manage the service providers as administrator by navigating to Dashboard > Service Providers > All providers.
+From there you can open a single service provider by clicking on the pencil icon next to it.

 A service provider can be configured using the following attributes: